All the stories about “only a boy named David” have caused me to ponder just what type of mother did this boy have! I mean really?!

 Years later, while in the rugged wilderness on the run from King Saul, he writes Psalm 63:

 If David’s mother had interfered and tried to rescue him from watching sheep, he would not have been able to write those words.
 Do we rescue our children from lessons that might teach them to “stand up” and “stand out”?
-Or do we encourage them to spend time with God and work through the challenges of life?
+Or do we encourage them to spend time with God and work through the challenges of life so they can find God to be their HELP?

 David sought after God and wrote:

 Have you seen Him and His power and glory?
 Can you testify that it is better than life?
-Get alone with God, study His Word, and start considering His greatness.
-Practice faithfulness to this pursuit, and then one day, you too, will be “Standing Up” and “Standing Out”!
+Are you modeling it for the next generation?
+Get alone with God, study His Word, and consider His greatness!
+Like David, it will not be long before you are “Standing Up” and “Standing Out” for the glory of God!